-I am an American Speech-Language-Hearing Association (ASHA) certified and Illinois-state licensed speech-language pathologist (SLP), also called a speech therapist.
+I'm an American Speech-Language-Hearing Association (ASHA) certified and Illinois-state licensed speech-language pathologist, a.k.a. a speech therapist or SLP.

-I grew up in and currently live in the western suburbs of Chicago, IL with my husband and two dogs and enjoy spending time with family and friends, reading, writing, hiking, doing yoga, cooking, meditating, and traveling.
+I grew up in and currently live in the western suburbs of Chicago, IL with my husband, our son, and our two dogs.
+I enjoy spending time with family and friends, reading, writing, hiking, doing yoga, cooking, meditating, and traveling.
 Family and friends have described me as caring, dedicated, empathetic, respectful, and kind.

 Brave's Mission Statement

-Brave Speech and Voice Therapy, LLC is committed to providing effective treatment, training, and coaching to motivated and passionate clients who put the effort and their heart into bravely transforming their lives.
-As the owner of Brave and an American Speech-Language-Hearing Association (ASHA) certified and Illinois state licensed speech-language pathologist (SLP), Jenny uses evidence-based practice to support and guide her clients in communicating more effectively and clearly, achieving their unique voices, maximizing their cognitive health and performance, and learning the organization, planning, and prioritization skills needed to maximize efficiency at work and at home so that they can succeed, uncover their most promising futures, and discover what their lives can be.
+Brave Speech and Voice Therapy, PLLC is committed to providing effective treatment, training, and coaching to motivated and passionate clients and their families who put the effort and their heart into bravely transforming their lives.
+As the owner of Brave and an American Speech-Language-Hearing Association (ASHA) certified and Illinois state licensed speech-language pathologist (SLP), Jenny uses evidence-based practice to support and guide her clients in communicating more effectively and clearly, achieving their unique voices, maximizing their cognitive health and performance, and learning the organization, planning, and prioritization skills needed to maximize efficiency at work, at home, and at school so that they can succeed, uncover their most promising futures, and discover what their lives can be.